 A NEW PARADIGM: The intention behind NVC is authentic connection, to get to a “symphony of mutual understanding.”
 Through NVC, we get to take off the mask, to fully express what’s true for us in the moment, while allowing others the same privilege.
 NVC encourages valuing dialogue over any particular outcome; to listen for what’s real and alive for everyone participating.
 Giving a framework for compassionate communication, we learn the importance of separating fact from opinion, to fully acknowledge and take personal responsibility for our feelings and to make clear doable requests.
 Beyond having a model, NVC can be practiced as a way of life.

-Requesting $199 for 10 sessions -- special pricing available for "Fixed Income/Students".
-Any gifts of support appreciated, suggesting $30 per session if dropping in.
-You may also send money through PayPal as friend to email@example.com or Venmo @Jaime-Prieto-8.
-No one turned away for lack of funds.
+Requesting $249 for 10 sessions -- special pricing available for "Low Income/Students".
+First session is Free.
+You may also send money through PayPal to email@example.com (as friend to avoid fee), PayPal with a fee, or Venmo @Jaime-Prieto-8.

 About the facilitator: James enjoys facilitating dynamic interactive workshops with experiential learning.
 He has been practicing NVC since 2001, and has been facilitating NVC since 2005.
 He received his CNVC trainer certification in 2014, which took about 3 years to complete.
 He’s had over 100 days training with experienced teachers such as Marshall Rosenberg (creator of NVC), Mary Mackenzie, Robert Gonzales, Jim & Jori Manske, and others as part of his growth journey.
 NVC is his passion and way of life.
 He’s dedicated full time to bringing NVC to individuals and organizations in Silicon Valley.
 For more information on his offerings, go to CompassionateConnecting.com